makovalab-psu/nonBKinetics/README.md

 ##Experimental characterization of G-quadruplexes.

-1. Get the 10 most common G4 and collect IPD values:
+1. Get the 10 most common G4 and collect IPD values.
+Use the following line to retrieve the sequences of interest.

-	WILFRIED TO ADD (files intramolecular.out and intermolecular.out)
+	'awk '{if ($4 == "GGGTGGAGGGTGGGAGGAGGG") print $0}' Windows_Collected_F >> intermolecular'

 2. Analyze delta-epsilon and Tm experimental results (see detailed comments inside R script):